 Well, let me tell you about a survey I conducted last year with 2,000 married women across North America.
 I asked them about the quality of their sex life.
 Those who were virgins on their wedding night experienced the best sex today.
 The more sexual partners they had before marriage, the worst their sex life became after they were married.

 There is a reason that God said to wait until you are married.
-I know everyone else is doing it and the whole world seems to be jumping into bed at the drop of a hat.
+I know everyone else seems to be doing it and the whole world seems to be jumping into bed at the drop of a hat.
 But that doesn't mean they are enjoying it and it certainly doesn't mean they are going to have a good sex life the rest of their lives.

 If you want to guarantee you are going to have a good sex life, you need to wait.
-That is what God said, and it really does work.
+That is what God said to both men and women alike, and it really does work.

 In another interview with Sheila, she gave this additional insight on this issue: